mcastling/mcastling.github.io/NUItutorials/visuals.md

 Visuals are the main building block of controls.
 This means that custom controls can reuse existing visuals rather than create them from scratch, which increases performance.

-Visuals reuse geometry, shaders etc. across controls and manages the renderer and texture to exist only when the control is on-stage.
+Visuals reuse geometry, shaders etc. across controls, and manage the renderer and texture existance when the control is on-stage.
-Additionally, they respond to actor size and color change, while also providing clipping at the renderer level.
+Additionally visuals, respond to view size and color change, while also providing clipping at the renderer level.

 Visuals are configured via Properties.

-<a name="visualprop"></a>
+<a name="visualproperties"></a>
 ### Visual Properties

 Visual properties are set through a property map.
 The property map has a 'visual type' field, which specifies the visual to use or create.
 The visual type is required to avoid ambiguity as multiple visuals can be capable of rendering the same content.

-There are 2 methods of implementing and using property maps (a) specific properties or (b) via a generic visual map `VisualMap', see [using a VisualMap].
+There are 2 methods of using property maps:
+* Specific property structures, e.g `ColorVisualProperty`
+* Visual maps, e.g `ColorVisual` see [using a VisualMap].

 This tutorial concentrates on showing specific property use.